LibraryOfCongress/chronam/install_ubuntu.md

 chronam Ubuntu
 ==============

-The following are instructions for installing system level dependencies on
+The following are instructions for installing system level dependencies on Ubuntu:
-Ubuntu:

-    sudo apt-get install python-dev python-virtualenv mysql-server libmysqlclient-dev apache2 libapache2-mod-wsgi solr-jetty openjdk-6-jdk libxml2-dev libxslt-dev libjpeg-dev git-core graphicsmagick
+    sudo apt-get install python-dev python-virtualenv mysql-server libmysqlclient-dev apache2 libapache2-mod-wsgi jetty openjdk-6-jdk libxml2-dev libxslt-dev libjpeg-dev git-core graphicsmagick

 When you install mysql-server, you will be prompted for a root password.
 If you choose one, make a note of what it is.
 Later you will be asked to enter the password when you create the database for the project.

 Get chronam
 -----------